-Our final topic will cover an area which has grown significantly over the past few decades and plays a critical piece in any platform’s success: infrastructure.
+Our final topic will cover an area which has grown significantly over the past few decades and plays a critical piece in any software platform’s success: infrastructure.

-Like Domain Driven Design and knowing where to start on the application continuum, solidifying your infrastructure early on in your approach positions you for success later on.
+Like Domain Driven Design and knowing where to start on the application continuum, solidifying your cloud infrastructure early on in your approach positions you for success later on.
 Infrastructure covers a broad range of technologies and tools, so to help narrow the scope for this post we’ll focus specifically on cloud providers.
 At Dialexa we’ve worked with the 3 major providers on multiple client projects: Amazon Web Services (AWS), Google Cloud Platform (GCP), & Microsoft Azure.